peterkuma/icon-so-2024/README.md

   the RV *Polarstern* voyages from Pangaea.
 - `PS/metcont/tab_wo_header`: The same as above, but with `.tab` files with the headers removed.
-- `PS/metcont_extra`: This subdirectory should contain the files copied from the `ps_metcont_extra` directory in this repository.
+- `PS/metcont_extra`: This subdirectory should contain files copied from the `ps_metcont_extra` directory in this repository.
 - `PS/thermosalinograph/tab`: The same as `PS/metcont/tab`, but for `.tab`
   files from the voyage thermosalinograph archives on Pangaea.